ICPHubPH/content-management-system-icp/README.md

 - **getAllCategories**: This method is used to retrieve all categories.
 - **createCategory**: This method is used to create category.
 Only the owner of the contract can use this method.
 - **getActiveArticlesByCategory**: This method is used to retrieve articles by categoryId.
+- **getArticlesOfAuthor**: This method is used to retrieve all articles of an author.
+Only the author can use this method.
+- **getArticlesEditedByEditor**: This method is used to retrieve all articles edited by the editor.
+Only the editor can use this method.

 ## License